Cobra-Technologies-GmbH/OmegaCoin/doc/README.md

 ### macOS

-Drag PIVX-Qt to your applications folder, and then run PIVX-Qt.
+Drag OMEGACOIN-Qt to your applications folder, and then run OMEGACOIN-Qt.

 ### Need Help?

-* See the documentation at the [PIVX Wiki](https://github.com/PIVX-Project/PIVX/wiki) for help and more information.
+* See the documentation at the [OMEGACOIN Wiki](https://github.com/Cobra-Technologies-GmbH/OmegaCoin/wiki) for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [PIVX Forum](http://forum.pivx.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [OMEGACOIN Forum](http://forum.omega.eco/).
-* Join our Discord server [Discord Server](https://discord.pivx.org)
+* Join our Discord server [Discord Server](https://discord.omega.eco)

 Building
 ---------------------